FilipNest/listen/README.md

 An engine for creating audio adventure games.

 Very early stages.
-Blackbirds from Wikimedia Commons.
+Blackbirds and frogs from Wikimedia Commons.